*

 - Improved

 heating and cooling in the cab.
-Changes as a whole will improve
+Changes as a whole will improve the heating and

-the heating and cooling capabilities of the operator's cab.
-To
+cooling capabilities of the operator's cab.
+To aid in cooling, the following changes

-high pressure hydraulic oil from the cab will drastically reduce
+were made.
+Removing all high pressure hydraulic oil from the cab will drastically

-This eliminates the large opening and allows for a more complete
+lines route through bulkhead fittings.
+This eliminates the large opening and allows

-seal on the cab structure.
-The LH sliding window has been removed
+for a more complete seal on the cab structure.
+The LH sliding window has been

 |